ellunium/sketch-measure-latest/README.md

 _Originally posted by @alexandwich in https://github.com/ellunium/sketch-measure-latest/issues/10#issuecomment-540477016_

+The new version of MacOS is stricter about running software that isn't signed with an Apple developer key.
+MacOS Catalina is requiring participation in Apple's developer program specifically, and the `SMframework` is currently not built to support that.

+`SMframework` is created by @utom and it uses a compiled codebase done in XCode that I don't have access to make changes or make it compatible with Apple's requirement.

 # 2.8.0 Fork (2.7.7 SMFramework + 2.7.6 Fixes)
 This is a fork I've created some time ago to fix Measure for Sketch v52+.